matthijskooijman/arduino-lmic/README.md

 (typically) labeled *NSS*.
 On the SPI master (Arduino) side, this pin can connect to any I/O pin.
 Most Arduinos also have a pin labeled "SS", but this is only relevant when the Arduino works as an SPI slave, which is not the case here.
-Whatever pin you pick, you need to tell thlibrary what pin you used through the pin mapping (see below). library what pin you used through the pin mapping (see below).
+Whatever pin you pick, you need to tell the library what pin you used through the pin mapping (see below).

 [SPI]: https://www.arduino.cc/en/Reference/SPI